Shopping

 How we test comforters

-Finally, there's fill power, which is only relevant for down duvets.
-Fill power measures the space one ounce of down would take up in cubic inches.
-A higher fill power indicates fluffier down.
-As a general rule, a higher fill power indicates a warmer comforter, since the extra air pockets can hold more heat.
-However, this isn't a hard and fast rule, and you might get a more accurate understanding from the tog rating or the simple language.
+You might also read references to fill power in down duvets.
+Fill power measures the space that 1 oz of down would take up in cubic inches.
+A higher fill power indicates fluffier down and, often, a warmer comforter, since the extra air pockets can hold more heat.

 Is a comforter warmer than a quilt?

-While warmth may vary from product to product, a comforter is almost always warmer than a quilt.
-Quilts provide a single layer of insulation stitched into a fabric cover, where comforters come stuffed with fluffy down, down alternative, or similar thick fibers.
-If you tend to sleep cool or you live in a colder climate, you'll be better served by a warm comforter.
+Yes, a comforter is almost always warmer than a quilt.
+A quilt provides a single layer of insulation stitched into a fabric cover, while comforters come stuffed with fluffy down or other thick fibers.
+If you tend to run cold or you live in a cooler climate, you'll be better served by a warm comforter.

 Final thoughts